Structuring a data-driven pricing team: the B2B model

 Business performance indicators

-Measuring the win rate is vital to ensuring that prices remain competitive.
-A conversion rate that is too high often indicates prices that are too low, which is a classic trap.
-It is important to find the right balance.
+Measuring the "win rate" is essential to ensuring that prices remain competitive.
+A conversion rate that is too high often indicates that prices are too low—this is a classic pitfall.
+You need to find the right balance.

-Verify compliance with the discount policy by region.
-This will help identify training needs.
+Verify compliance with the regional discount policy.
+This helps identify training needs.

-Correlate price level with sales volume.
-This is the basis of elasticity.
+Correlate price levels with sales volume.
+This is the basis of price elasticity.

 Financial indicators and customer profitability

-Including DSO and payment terms in the analysis is non-negotiable.
+Including the DSO and payment terms in the analysis is non-negotiable.
 A customer who pays late costs more to serve.
-Net profitability must include these hidden costs.
+Net profitability must account for these hidden costs.

-Evaluate the cost of service per segment.
+Assess the cost of service by segment.
 Some customers are chronically unprofitable.

 KPI summary dashboard

-Synthesize key indicators to structure a data-driven pricing team in a single management tool.
-Each KPI must have a clear owner and a defined review frequency.
-This ensures that the figures lead to concrete actions.
-Visual clarity helps with adoption.
+Summarize key metrics to organize a data-driven pricing team within a single management tool.
+Each KPI should have a clear owner and a defined review schedule.
+This ensures that the numbers lead to concrete actions.
+Visual clarity helps drive adoption.

 Data and tools: moving from Excel to industrialization

-Spreadsheets quickly reach their limits when the complexity of B2B transactions increases.
+Spreadsheets quickly reach their limits as the complexity of B2B transactions increases.

 Essential data sources

-Connecting the ERP for historical transactions and the CRM for current opportunities is the foundation.
+Integrating the ERP system for historical transactions and the CRM system for current opportunities is the foundation.
 Your cost data must be up to date.
-Without these pillars, analysis remains purely theoretical.
+Without these pillars, the analysis remains purely theoretical.

-Then integrate external data, such as market prices or competition.
-This allows you to contextualize your actual performance.
+Next, incorporate external data, such as market prices or competitor data.
+This helps put your actual performance into context.

 Simulations and workflow automation

-Use tools that can simulate the impact of a price change before it is applied.
+Use tools that can simulate the impact of a price change before implementing it.
 Automation drastically reduces errors.
-Workflows finally speed up approval processes that are often too slow.
+Finally, workflows speed up approval processes that are often too slow.

-Set up automatic alerts in case of margin drift.
+Set up automatic alerts in case of margin calls.
 This system should be your first line of defense.

-Industrialization makes it possible to process thousands of lines effortlessly.
-This saves a tremendous amount of time.
+Industrialization makes it easy to process thousands of lines.
+It saves a tremendous amount of time.

 Adoption and training of teams

 Support the change with regular training sessions for sales representatives.
 Explain the "why" before the "how" to overcome resistance.
-The simplicity of the interface is the key to success.
-An unused tool is a wasted investment.
+A simple interface is the key to success.
+A tool that isn't used is a wasted investment.

-Communicate early successes to prove the value of the approach.
-Data storytelling helps convince even the most skeptical to set up a data-driven pricing team.
+Highlight early wins to demonstrate the value of the approach.
+Data storytelling helps convince even the most skeptical stakeholders to build a data-driven pricing team.

 90-day deployment plan

-Don't strive for immediate perfection when building a data-driven pricing team, but follow a structured path to make it work.
+Don’t aim for instant perfection when building a data-driven pricing team; instead, follow a structured approach to make it work.

 Weeks 1–2: framing and quick wins

-Start by identifying the most obvious margin leaks so you can act quickly.
+Start by identifying the most obvious profit leaks so you can take swift action.
 You need to establish a performance baseline to measure future progress.
 This is your initial diagnostic phase.

-Then, mobilize a small group of enthusiastic salespeople to test the initial rules.
-These ambassadors will promote the project to the rest of the team.
+Next, assemble a small group of committed salespeople to test the initial guidelines.
+These ambassadors will help promote the project to the rest of the team.

-Finally, validate the objectives with senior management.
-The support of top management is vital.
+Finally, get the objectives approved by senior management.
+Support from top management is essential.

 Weeks 3–6: Governance and initial processes

-Formalize the RACI matrix and implement weekly rituals without delay.
-Set up the first thresholds for validating discounts.
-The structure is beginning to take shape in concrete terms.
+Finalize the RACI matrix and implement the weekly routines without delay.
+Establish the initial approval thresholds for discounts.
+The structure is beginning to take shape.

-Document processes to ensure the organization's sustainability.
-Everything must be clear for newcomers to the team.
+Document processes to ensure the organization's long-term sustainability.
+Everything must be clear to new team members.

 Launch the first tracking dashboard.
-We're starting to manage by the numbers.
+We’re starting to make decisions based on the numbers.

 Weeks 7–12: industrialization and monitoring

-Deploy automation tools and train the entire sales force.
-Closely monitor adoption in the field and correct any operational friction.
-We are moving from project mode to routine mode.
-The ramp-up must be gradual.
+Roll out the automation tools and train the entire sales force.
+Closely monitor adoption in the field and address any operational issues.
+We’re transitioning from a project-based approach to a routine one.
+The rollout must be gradual.

-Conduct an initial quarterly review to adjust the trajectory of your strategy.
-Celebrate the margin gains achieved thanks to this new rigor.
+Conduct an initial quarterly review to adjust the course of your strategy.
+Celebrate the margin gains achieved through this new focus on discipline.

 Common mistakes (and how to avoid them)

-Many fail by forgetting that pricing is as much about psychology as it is about mathematics.
+Many people fail because they forget that pricing is as much about psychology as it is about mathematics.

 Too many exceptions, not enough rules

-Multiplying exemptions empties pricing policy of its substance.
-If every deal is considered special, you no longer have a strategy.
-You have to know how to say no.
+Granting too many exceptions undermines the pricing policy.
+If every deal is treated as a special case, you no longer have a strategy.
+You have to know when to say no.

 Analyze the root cause of exception requests.
-Often, this hides poor initial segmentation.
+Often, this stems from poor initial segmentation.

-Gradually tighten the rules to re-educate the market.
-Firmness pays off in the long run.
+Tighten the rules gradually to re-educate the market.
+A firm stance pays off in the long run.

 Unreliable data and unclear ownership

-Making decisions based on inaccurate figures undermines the confidence of sales representatives.
+Making decisions based on inaccurate data undermines salespeople's trust.
 Data ownership must be clearly assigned.
 Quality is a daily struggle.

-Invest in cleaning up the basics before launching complex models.
+Take the time to clean up the basics before diving into complex models.
 Reliable simplicity is better than flawed complexity.

 Pricing for land only

-Avoid turning the pricing team into an ivory tower disconnected from commercial realities.
-Go out into the field with salespeople to understand their negotiation challenges.
-Alignment between finance and sales is the secret to success.
-Without buy-in, your pricing grids will remain theoretical.
+Avoid turning the pricing team into an ivory tower disconnected from business realities.
+Get out in the field with the sales team to understand the challenges they face during negotiations.
+Alignment between finance and sales is the key to success.
+Without buy-in, your pricing models will remain theoretical.

-Create regular dialogue opportunities to adjust rules based on customer feedback.
-Pricing must serve the business.
+Hold regular meetings to adjust your policies based on customer feedback.
+Pricing should support the business.